Guide for Checkers2026-03-22

 Checkers Strategy: How to Win by Controlling the Center and Crowning

 Checkers seems like a simple game, but it has surprising strategic depth.
+And now that it also features real-time online multiplayer, reading capture chains and turn tempo matters even more.
 Advanced players think 5-6 moves ahead.

 Control the Center